-Dr. Erna Forgó is a Gastrointestinal & Hepatobiliary Pathology Fellow.
-She completed her Anatomic and Clinical Pathology Residency Training at Stanford University School of Medicine.
+Dr. Erna Forgó is a Gynecologic Pathology Fellow.
+She completed her Gastrointestinal & Hepatobiliary Pathology Fellowship and Combined Anatomic and Clinical Pathology Residency training at Stanford University School of Medicine.
 Her clinical interests include Gastrointestinal & Hepatobiliary Pathology and Gynecologic Pathology.

 Boards, Advisory Committees, Professional Organizations